Why Adaptive Instruction is Key for Differentiated STEM Learning

 With adaptive learning, software guides students through a customized learning journey, personalizing content and providing feedback based on students’ responses and demonstrated understanding.
 Using artificial intelligence and machine learning technologies, adaptive learning platforms respond in real time with tailored practice and learning paths based on previous responses.

-While teachers can’t be in multiple places at once (as much as they’d like to), adaptive learning focuses on each student in ways educators need.
+As much as they try, teachers can’t be in multiple places at once.
+Adaptive learning focuses on each student in ways that educators need.
 Technology makes space for on-demand differentiation that would otherwise be impossible for a single teacher in a class period.

 Why does adaptive learning matter?